 For example, a satisfying job makes you feel valued.
 Otherwise, you might always want to leave the workplace due to unpleasant tasks and other negative feelings.

-Based on Glassdoor’s data, the #1 happiest job is enterprise architect.
+Based on Indeed’s list, the #1 happiest job is Early Childhood Education Teacher.
 Here are the top five happiest jobs:

 What is the #1 Unhappiest job?